Hackchain/hackchain/README.md

 - `add rA, rB, rC` - Add contents of regB with regC, store result in regA
 - `addi rA, rB, imm` - Add contents of regB with imm, store result in regA
 - `nand rA, rB, rC` - Nand contents of regB with regC, store results in regA
-- `lui rA, imm` - Place the 10 ten bits of the 16-bit imm into the 10 ten bits of regA, setting the bottom 6 bits of regA to zero
+- `lui rA, imm` - Place the 10 bits of the 16-bit imm into the 10 bits of regA, setting the bottom 6 bits of regA to zero
 - `sw rA, rB, imm` - Store value from regA into memory.
 Memory address is formed by adding imm with contents of regB